kalinski10/SPFCPRivacyPolicy/README.md

 We may update our Policy from time to time.
 We will post any changes on this page and encourage you to review the Policy periodically.
 Your continued use of the App after any changes to the Policy will constitute your acceptance of the revised Policy.
 Contact Us

-If you have any questions or concerns about our privacy practices, please contact us at [contact information].
+If you have any questions or concerns about our privacy practices, please email us at hello@stretfordpaddockfc.com.